cczerp/Boundary/Boundary-Drvid/wallet_threat_model.md

 - tell which cryptocurrencies the user is using if the SDK is used in a multi-currency wallet.
-  - The adversary would be able to see that the wallet is connecting to a lightwalletd instance, which reveals they are using the Zcash component of the wallet.
+  - The adversary would be able to see that the wallet is connecting to a lightwalletd instance, which reveals they are using the shielded component of the wallet.
 - tell when the user is actively using the wallet.
     - They can see that the wallet is communicating with lightwalletd when